Ready4theCrush/concha/README.md

  ## Usage

  In Jupyter Lab, the notebook has boxes called "cells".
-You can run a cell by putting the cursor in it and typing
+You can run a cell by putting the cursor within it and typing
  `Control-Enter`.
+When the code is running, an asterisk appears in the upper left of the cell, a number takes its place when it's done.
 Even if you don't have any transaction data to work with yet, you can simulate transactions with the simulator and see how concha works.

  All the usage examples below are already in the [predict_production_guide](/notebooks/predict_production_guide.ipynb)